Press release

 Singapore

-Olam Group Limited (“Olam Group”) announced today that its wholly owned subsidiary, olam food ingredients (“ofi”), a global leader in naturally good food and beverage ingredients, has secured a multi-tranche dual currency (USD & CNH) term loan facility aggregating US$1,120 million (the “Facility”).
+Olam Group Limited (“Olam Group”) announced today that its wholly owned subsidiary, olam food ingredients (“ofi”), a global leader in naturally good food and beverage ingredients, has secured its inaugural dual-tranche EUR syndicated loan facility aggregating EUR 1,100 million (the “Facility”).

-The Facility has Olam Treasury Pte Ltd as a Borrower.
+The Facility has Olam Treasury B.V. (“OTBV”) as a Borrower.
 The Facility is initially guaranteed by Olam Group Limited which would transfer to ofi Group Limited following the planned IPO and demerger of ofi.
-Proceeds from the Facility will be applied towards refinancing of ofi’s existing loans and general corporate purposes.
-The Facility has two US Dollar tranches aggregating US$775 million and a CNH tranche of CNH2,415 million (~ US$345 million).
+Proceeds from the Facility will be applied towards refinancing of ofi’s ex

 News